kubedb/cli/docs/concepts/databases/memcached.md

 ### spec.podTemplate

 KubeDB allows providing a template for database pod through `spec.podTemplate`.
-KubeDB operator will pass the information provided in `spec.podTemplate` to the Deployment created for Memcached database.
+KubeDB operator will pass the information provided in `spec.podTemplate` to the Deployment created for Memcached server.

 KubeDB accept following fields to set in `spec.podTemplate:`